Halloween Horror Nights at Universal Orlando is canceled in 2020.

-- Tickets Required: This event requires a separate ticket; it is not included with your Universal Orlando theme park admission.
-If you are not attending Halloween Horror Nights, then you will need to leave the theme park early on party days.
+There's a strategy to getting the most out of this scary event so be prepared with a little ticket information.
+This event requires a separate ticket; it is not included with your Universal Orlando theme park admission.
+If you are not attending Halloween Horror Nights, then you will need to leave the theme park early on these special event days.

 - Leave the costume at home: Costumes and masks are prohibited at Halloween Horror Nights.
-With so many effects, shows and performers in action, guests need to be easily identifiable and wear street clothing.
+With so many special effects, shows, and performers in action, guests need to be easily identifiable and wear street clothing.

-- Leave the kids at home: This event offers teens and adults a frightfully good time, but is absolutely not for children.
-Kids under 13 won't be admitted, and parents are cautioned about bringing children under 18 due to the scary nature of the sights and shows.
+- Leave the little kids at home: This event offers teens and adults a frightfully good time but is absolutely not for children.
+Kids under 13 won't be admitted and parents are cautioned about bringing sensitive children under 18 due to the scary nature of the sights and shows.

-- Take a tour: Join a R.I.P. or Behind-the-Screams tour and you'll share a tour guide — and VIP access to the Halloween Horror Night events.
-Other tours offer a behind the scenes glimpse of the makeup, artistry and effects that come together to produce the scares of Halloween Horror Nights.
-While tours do cost an additional fee, they may be worth it if you want to head to the front of the line... or take a peek backstage.
+- Take a tour: Join a R.I.P.
+Tour or the daytime Behind-the-Screams tour and you'll share a tour guide and VIP access to the Halloween Horror Night events.
+The tours offer a behind the scenes glimpse of the makeup, artistry, and effects that come together to produce the scares of Halloween Horror Nights.
+While tours do cost an additional fee, they may be worth it if you want to head to the front of the line or take a peek backstage.